makinacorpus/php-query-builder/README.md

 UPDATE and MERGE queries easy to write, even if you don't really now SQL.

-Under the hood, your queries are trees of Expression instances, and at any point, any method, you may pass arbitrary expressions if the builder does not support the feature you want to use: this means you can use all features of your favorite RDBMS without worrying about this API limitations.
+Under the hood, your queries are trees of Expression instances, and at any place, any method, you may pass arbitrary expressions if the builder does not support the feature you want to use: this means you can use all features of your favorite RDBMS without worrying about this API limitations.

+This API by itself is only a SQL string generator, in order to use it transparently, a few bridges are provided:

+ - `doctring/dbal:^3` query builder,
+ - soon a `doctring/dbal:^4` query builder,
+ - `PDO` query builder,
+ - Symfony bundle will be available in a separate package.

 # Getting started